bnoffer/owncloud-sharp/README.md

 Unit Tests
 ==========

-The owncloud-sharp-test project contains all unit tests for ownCloud# and relies on the NUnit Framework.
+The *owncloud-sharp-test* project contains all unit tests for ownCloud# and relies on the NUnit Framework.
 In order to perform the unit tests the NUnit NuGet Package is required.

-**NOTE:** The owncloud-sharp-test project conains a class TestSettings that contains the configuration for the ownCloud v.8.2+ server installation to be used for testing.
+**NOTE:** The *owncloud-sharp-test* project contains a class *TestSettings* that contains the configuration for the ownCloud v.8.2+ server installation to be used for testing.
 Ideally this should be a development server installation.
 You can find instructions on how to setup a development installation of ownCloud [here](https://doc.owncloud.org/server/8.2/developer_manual/general/devenv.html).

 ownCloud Version 8.2 or higher is required for all tests to complete successfully.
 This is because the OCS Share API only supports Federated Cloud Shares starting with version 8.2.